Euramsia/personal-website/content/post/what-is-molecular-biology/index.md

 ### Final thoughts

-What should we do with that knowledge?
+Ok so what should we do with this knowledge?
-I have some ideas, but this is neither the right time nor the right place for them.

-> Now it is about you.

-Molecular biology does not happen in a disconnected bubble, but is integrated in our societies.
-Our values, our ideas, our rules.
-We need to think about the future of life sciences collectively and we will need to shape it.
-Because if we learned one thing from history, then that the scientific and technological progress of humanity cannot be halted globally over a long period of time.
-The change is real, right here, right now, and we need to direct the mighty flow of progress to the right path.
+Molecular biology, like all science, does not happen in a disconnected bubble, but is integrated in our societies.
+Our values, our ideas, our rules determine the progress and focus of science and are in turn changed by scientific findings.
+We need to think about the future of science collectively and how we want to use it, because knowledge and progress will not be halted, but must be used smartly.
+And you are a part of this.

-> Inform yourself, inform others, build yourself a philosophy and envision a future.
-We have the capabilities to make it real.
+> Inform yourself, inform others, build yourself a philosophy and envision a future for *life*.
+We now have the capabilities to make it real.